artefactual/archivematica-docs/admin-manual/installation/duracloud-setup.rst

 Step 5: Configure transfer sources
 ----------------------------------

-Assuming that you have configured transfer-source spaces in DuraCloud, return to the Archivematica Storage Serice at this point to configure transfer sources locations.
+Assuming that you have configured transfer-source spaces in DuraCloud, return to the :ref:`Archivematica Storage Service <storageservice:index>` at this point to configure transfer sources locations.

 Navigate to the transfer-source Storage Service space and create locations for each top level directory inside the directory or directories you have synced.